jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-This final function creates a text dispersion graph that shows us where different words appear in the text:
+This final function creates a text dispersion graph that shows us where different words appear in the text.
+This tool is particularly useful if you have a historical corpus and you can explore changing uses of key words over time.
+It can still be interesting to see where certain words show up in high concentration throughout a long book such as *Capital*:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>text.dispersion_plot(["labour", "democracy", "freedom", "capital", "nature"])